thekakamask/FlightSearch/README.md

 ## ✅ **LAST MAJOR UPDATES**

-   - First commit with Theme, Font and colors.
-   - Logo App implemented.
-   - README implemented.
+- 🧱 Designed and implemented the local SQLite database using **Room**:
+  - Defined `Airport` and `Favorite` entities matching the prebuilt database scheme.
+  - Integrated a pre-populated Room database (`flight_search.db`) using `.createFromAsset(...)`.
+  - Created `AirportDao` and `FavoriteDao` with SQL queries for search, selection, and favorite route tracking.

+- 🧠 Built the **Repository** layer:
+  - Defined `AirportRepository` and `FavoriteRepository` interfaces.
+  - Implemented `OfflineAirportRepository` and `OfflineFavoriteRepository` classes using Room DAOs.
+  - Exposed database results as `Flow<T>` for reactive and lifecycle-aware UI updates.

+- 🧩 Implemented **Dependency** injection setup:
+  - Created `AppContainer` interface for managing shared dependencies.
+  - Built `AppDataContainer` to provide repository instances from the Room database.
+  - Integrated everything into `FlightSearchApplication` for global access to dependencies.

 ## ❌ **NEXT UPDATES**

-- 🧱 Design and implement the local SQLite database with **Room**:
-   - Define `AirportEntity` and `RouteEntity` models.
-   - Populate a prebuilt Room database with airports and routes.
-   - Set up the `FlightDao` with SQL queries for airport search and destination lookups.

-- 🧠 Build the repository layer:
-  - Create `FlightRepository` to encapsulate data access.
-  - Expose results as `Flow` for reactive UI updates.

-- 🏗 Set up dependency injection for the repository and database:
-  - Implement a simple `AppContainer` or use **Hilt** (to define).
+- 🧩 Implemented **Dependency** injection setup:
   - Inject the repository into the `ViewModel`.

 - 📦 Create the `ViewModel` and initial `UiState`: